tc-radiate/tc-radiate/README.md

 -------------
 Clone this repo, play with the code and make a pull request to the `gh-pages` branch.
 The above page will update automatically!

+#### Adding/Changing content
+Edit the lists files for [images](https://github.com/travcorp/tc-radiate/blob/gh-pages/Content/images/!List.js) or [sounds](https://github.com/travcorp/tc-radiate/blob/gh-pages/Content/sounds/!List.js).
+The lists work with local files (dropped to the same folder as the list) as well as remote URLs (make sure that they work - hosts sometimes reject cross-domain requests).

+#### Testing local changes
 To test your changes on your local machine, you need to open the index.html file in a browser with disabled cross-domain security.
 In the [main folder](https://github.com/travcorp/tc-radiate) there are open-in-*-for-local-development.cmd files, which help you to do this.
 Please read and follow instructions displayed during execution.